In the Manistee National Forest

 - Frisbee / Disc Golf Course – great for families and groups!

-- Tree and Shrub ID Challenge - Have fun and a chance to win an Otter Kayak too.
-How well do you know your trees and shrubs?
+- Tree and Shrub ID Challenge - How well do you know your trees and shrubs?
 We've marked off 20 species of trees around the PRPC campground and challenge you to identify them.

 The ¼ mile path to the Pine River is lined with towering trees - hardwood and conifer that escaped the logger's saws a century ago.
 Stepping stones provide a dry crossing of the spring-fed creek that makes its way to the Pine.
 Be sure to check out the ancient riverbed 20 vertical feet above the present riverbed.
 You'll find your pace quicken and it will become futile to hold back the smile as the river appears before you.....just too much fun to be had wiggling your toes in the sand, hunting for Petoskey stones, indulging in a refreshing swim, etc. ....bring a towel, some snacks, and a fun-meter!!
 These two young campers had some off-the-charts fun hunting for and finding these Petoskey Stones in the river at the end of the PRPC Campground Deer Trail to the River.